Orderheart/orderheart.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yuyang Song is an undergraduate student majoring in computer science of Wuyuzhang Honour College in Sichuan University, expected to graduate in June 2026.
-His passion lies in Large Language Model, especially LLM based Database System Design and Optimization.
+Yuyang Song is an undergraduate student majoring in computer science of Wuyuzhang Honour College in Sichuan University, expected to graduate in June 2026 under the supervision of Prof.[Mingjie tang](https://merlintang.github.io/).Currently, his research interest lies in efficient LLM application,particularly language agents and LLM based Database System Design and Optimization.